Mittlebenskrise/Mittlebenskrise.github.io/hosting/docker.md

 ## Directory Structure

 Next, let’s create the directory structure we need for our setup.
-This is a suggestion and you can do it completely differently, but all my future posts will work with this setup.
+This is a suggestion, and you can do it completely differently, but all my future posts will work with this setup.

 Create two folders for the Docker Compose files and the runtime data: